Faculty & Staff.

 Mrs. Fuller is passionate about theology as a means to understand the larger story we are a part of and the God who is the source of it all.
 Her current favorites include the Bible Project, N.T.
 Wright, and John Walton.
 She attends and serves with Substance Church.

-Mr. Zierhut teaches the Primary C cohort, which is typically 3rd-4th grades.
+Mr. Zierhut teaches primary math at Knox.
 He holds a Bachelor of Arts degree in Ministry from the University of Northwestern, St. Paul.
 His diverse experience includes roles as a youth mentor and Bible teacher, service in public special education classrooms, and work as an academic coach at a university.
 Additionally, he supports international university students as a homestay director in the Twin Cities.

 Mr. Zierhut is passionate about nurturing each student’s God-given gifts and unique personality.
 He thrives on staying curious, tailoring his approach to individual needs, and exploring how true knowledge and design reflect the Creator, inspiring awe and wonder.

-Mr. Zierhut and his wife, AnaLise, live in Saint Paul with their three children, one of whom attends Knox Classical Academy.
+Mr. Zierhut and his wife, AnaLise, live in Saint Paul with their four children, two of whom attend Knox Classical Academy.
 In his spare time, he enjoys exploring cultures, cooking and eating international foods, sharing tea and engaging conversations with friends, staying active outdoors, reading, and singing.
 He is a member of Jubilee Community Church.

-Mr. Ruby teaches the Primary E cohort, which is typically 5th-6th grades.
-He holds a Bachelor of Arts in music education, and has taught for 5 years at public and private schools.
+Mr. Ruby teaches the Secondary Prep cohort, which is typically 6th-8th grades.
+He holds a Bachelor of Arts in music education, and has taught for 7 years at public and private schools.
 He has also organized ensembles and liturgical music settings.

 Mr. Ruby’s performing arts expertise and love of music help him build natural, cross-curricular connections for his students.
 His infectious curiosity and creativity help children reflect on and understand their relationship to God as their Creator, and explore their uniqueness and gifts as sub-creators.

-Mr. Ruby lives in an intentional Christian community in the East Phillips neighborhood of Minneapolis, where he enjoys bonding with his housemates and practicing hospitality to his neighbors.
+Mr. Ruby lives in an intentional Christian community in Northeast Minneapolis, where he enjoys bonding with his housemates and practicing hospitality to his neighbors.
 He attends Restoration Anglican in South Minneapolis.

 She loves to see students inspired by wonder and awe as they personally connect with the material.
 Having taught in the community and in her home for 15 years, Mrs. Garnett has learned how to help students discover more than just science facts or math figures.
 She recognizes that a firm grasp on the facts sets the course for students to love and engage with the STEM community — of the past and in our world today — for years to come.